ttwag/P6_ytDownloader/README.md

 ```$ mv $HOME/P6_ytDownloader/yt.sh $HOME```

 ### Method 2
-Download the .zip file from GitHub -> Code -> Download ZIP and unzip the file.
+Download the .zip file from This GitHub Page -> Code -> Download ZIP and unzip the file.

 Move the unzipped folder from download to your home directory by